This page lists all DIS scholarship opportunities as well as other study abroad scholarship resources available to you.

 Anders Uhrskov was the Director of DIS for 27 years and was dedicated to developing global leaders of tomorrow through education abroad.
 The Anders Uhrskov Leadership Scholarship is a merit-based scholarship established to award students who have demonstrated leadership on their college campuses at home and who are dedicated to enhancing and building upon their global leadership and critical thinking skills while spending a semester or summer abroad with DIS.

 Additional Study Abroad Scholarships

-Don’t stop seeking scholarships with DIS, there are several additional study abroad scholarships available to you.
+Don’t stop here!
+There are several additional study abroad scholarships available to you.
 See the below for some inspiration:

 DiversityAbroad.com offers twenty $1,000 study abroad scholarships each year to non-traditional study abroad students.
 Economically disadvantaged students, African-American, Asian-American, Hispanic/Latino and Native American students are strongly encouraged to apply, as well as first-from-family college students.
 Scholarships are only available for students studying on programs offered by a Diversity Abroad member organization (including DIS).